Skip to content

 Tips

-• One session at a time.
-The relay routes by session; running multiple jobs against the same relay concurrently is fine as long as they connect to different devices.
+• One session per device.
+The relay routes by session, so running multiple jobs against the same relay concurrently is fine as long as they connect to different devices.

 Released under the MIT License.